-Safety reps can encourage their employers to introduce and apply the Health and Safety Executive's (HSE) Stress Management Standards.
+Safety reps can encourage their employers to introduce and apply the HSE's stress Management Standards.
+The TUC and HSE have jointly prepared guidance for health and safety reps on using the management standards (available from: www.tuc.org.uk/sites/default/files/tacking-workplace-stress-guide.pdf).
 Unions should be involved in the introduction of the standards at every stage - without proper consultation and involvement from unions the standards are unlikely to be effective in tackling work-related stress.
+The TUC and HSE guidance identifies what employers should aim to achieve for each of the key factors affecting work-related stress: